 We also ask which clan you belong to, because we believe that your clan is part of your identity and might tell us something about where in Somalia you come from.
 We believe that all persons with a Somali background know something about their clan.
 Sometimes circumstances make us doubt that you are the person you say you are.

 If we are unsure about whether you come from the place you say you come from, you might have to take a language test.
-This means that we record while you speak.
+This means that we record you while you speak.
 The audio recording will be sent to a language expert who assesses your dialect.

 If the language test, age examination, information on social media or other circumstances make us doubt whether the identity you have provided is correct, you have the right to comment on our assessments.